2 million litres of milk dumped after Quebec dairy plant labour dispute

 He said that while it's unfortunate the dispute is resulting in wasted dairy, the union has no plans to accept what the company is trying to do.

-Agropur did not respond to a request for comment from CTV News, but told The Canadian Press its making every effort to avoid wasting milk and reach a settlement with the union.
+Agropur did not respond to a request for comment from CTV News, but told The Canadian Press it's making every effort to avoid wasting milk and to reach a settlement with the union.

-Sylvain Charlebois is a food industry analyst based out of Dalhousie University.

-He says the events involving Agropur reflect a Canada-wide issue, as 100 and 300 million litres of milk are dumped every year.
+Sylvain Charlebois, a food industry analyst at Dalhousie University, says the Agropur saga reflects a Canada-wide issue, as between 100 and 300 million litres of milk are dumped every year.

 "We're not supposed to be wasting milk at all," he said.
 "We are the only country in the world with supply management, which allows us to produce what we need."